-(ii) In February 2015, in connection with the determination of the 2014 annual incentives, certain Named Executive Officers were required to receive an amount greater than the minimum 15% of their annual incentives in the form of restricted stock units based on the strategic objectives factors.
-Consistent with our historical treatment in previous Proxy Statements, in order to avoid double-counting with grants we made during 2014 and that are reported in the Summary Compensation Table in this Proxy Statement, we have not included the new 2015 grants in the above table.
-We will instead report them in the Summary Compensation

-Table of the Proxy Statement for our 2016 Annual Meeting.
-In 2015, we awarded the following number of shares to the respective Named Executive Officers:
+(i) During 2015, in connection with the determination of the 2014 annual incentives, the Named Executive Officers below were required to receive an amount greater than the minimum 15% of their annual incentive in the form of restricted stock units based upon the strategic objectives factors described in last year's Compensation Discussion and Analysis.
+Consistent with our historical treatment in previous Proxy Statements, in order to avoid double-counting grants we made during 2014 and that were reported in the Summary Compensation Table in this Proxy Statement, we did not include these particular 2015 grants in the above table but noted that we would instead report them in the Summary Compensation Table of the Proxy Statement for our 2016 Annual Meeting.
+Accordingly, the initial values of the restricted stock units are provided in the table below and are reflected within the stock award values shown in the above Summary Compensation Table.

-Name Grant Date of Restricted Stock Units Number of Restricted Stock Units Closing Price Per Share of Common Stock on Grant Date Value of Restricted Stock Units Based on Grant Date Closing Price Colin Dyer 3/12/15 4,654 \$161.15 \$750,000 Christie B. Kelly 2/25/15 2,455 \$162.96 \$400,000 Alastair Hughes 2/25/15 2,455 \$162.96 \$400,000 Jeff A. Jacobson 2/25/15 1,841 \$162.96 \$300,000 Gregory P. O'Brien 2/25/15 2,455 \$162.96 \$400,000 Christian Ulbrich 2/25/15 2,455 \$162.96 \$400,000
+Value of Restricted

+Number of Stock Units Based on

+Restricted Stock Grant Date Closing

+Name Units Price

+Colin Dyer 4,654 \$750,000

+Christie B. Kelly 2,455 \$400,000

+Alastair Hughes 2,455 \$400,000

+Jeff A. Jacobson 1,841 \$300,000

+Gregory P. O'Brien 2,455 \$400,000

+Christian Ulbrich 2.455 \$400,000